 What Exactly are Architectural Shingles?

-When NJ homeowners are researching their roofing options, they often encounter terms that they are not very familiar with.
-Everyone knows what roof shingles are, but what about more specific terms like 3-tab shingles, architectural shingles, laminated shingles and compositional shingles?
 Asphalt is the primary raw material in all these roofing products.
 It is a cost-effective option that is tough, flexible and waterproof.
-The terms “architectural,” “laminated” and “compositional” all refer to the same type of asphalt shingle.
-Such shingles feature a tough fiberglass mat sandwiched between two asphalt layers.
-Mineral granules are embedded in the top layer to better protect the shingle from strong impacts (from large hail, for example) and ultraviolet rays.
+The terms “architectural,” “laminated,” and “compositional” all refer to the same type of asphalt shingle.
+These shingles feature a tough fiberglass mat sandwiched between two asphalt layers.
+Mineral granules are embedded in the top layer to make these impact-resistant shingles less likely to be damaged by hail and punishing ultraviolet rays.

 Advantages and Disadvantages of Different Shingles